Winter Admission deadline September 10

 STEP 1.
 Online Application for Admission

 - Complete an online Application for admission form.
-It is important that you select the Fall term when completing the application form.
+It is important that you select the correct term when completing the application form.
 We will not be able to change the application term or refund your application fee if you enter the wrong term.

 - Submit the non-refundable application fee (see Student Accounts Fees, Fines & Charges page for current graduate studies application fee).
 There are no exceptions even if you have applied to another McGill department in the same year.
 The fee is submitted by credit card when you submit your electronic application.